genderkit/genderkit/_articles/gnrh-agonists.md

 - *If you are going through, or about to start puberty*, GnRH agonists can be used to delay puberty.
 The effects of GnRH agonists when used in this way are fully reversible {% cite hembree2009endocrine %}, and may reduce the distress of going through the "wrong" puberty {% cite giordano2020 %} as well as the need for some other treatments later in life {% cite wpath7 %}.
 This is generally considered safe, though there is some evidence that suppressing puberty may have a negative impact on bone development {% cite giordano2020 %}.
 Further information is available on the [GIDS website](https://gids.nhs.uk/evidence-base).

+### Are there other options?

+Alternatives to GnRH agonists include [cyproterone]({% link _articles/cyproterone.md %}), [spironolactone]({% link _articles/spironolactone.md %}), and [anastrozole]({% link _articles/anastrozole.md %}).

+While these options are cheaper, GnRH agonists are generally preferred by NHS clinicians, as GnRH agonists are considered to have an excellent side-effect profile with minimal side-effects compared to the other alternatives {% cite seal2017 -l 236 %}.

+{% include hrt-funding type="gnrh" %}

 ### What kinds are there?

 Commonly used GnRH agonists in the UK are Goserelin (Zoladex), Triptorelin (Decapeptyl) and Leuprorelin (Prostap).
 Certain clinicians also offer Buserelin (Suprecur/Suprefact) and Nafarelin (Synarel).